Search the Encyclopedia

 The West Front of Monticello is one of the most widely recognized views of Thomas Jefferson's home.
-New U.S. citizens are sworn in on the West Portico steps every July 4, and thousands upon thousands of visitors have posed on the same masonry steps to have their images recorded in front of the facade that has graced coins, postage stamps, and countless other objects over the years.
-But were there finished steps in front of the West Portico in Jefferson's day?
-Several well-known paintings and drawings of Monticello's West Front made during Jefferson's lifetime and shortly after his death depict finished steps leading to the West Portico.
-But drawings and photographs of the West Front made from the mid-1800s to the early 1900s show an earthen ramp where the masonry steps, built in 1926, now stand.
+Thousands upon thousands of visitors have posed on the West Portico steps to have their images recorded in front of the facade that has graced coins, postage stamps, and countless other objects over the years.
+Every Fourth of July, new U.S. citizens are sworn in on the same masonry steps.
+But were there finished steps at the West Portico in Jefferson's day?
+Several well-known paintings and drawings made during Jefferson's lifetime and shortly after his death depict finished steps leading to Monticello's West Portico.
+But drawings and photographs made from the mid-1800s to the early 1900s show an earthen ramp where the masonry steps, built in 1926, now stand.

 To clarify the mystery of the steps, Monticello's Department of Archaeology, in collaboration with the Department of Restoration, decided to do some digging.
-In the spring of 1999 two excavation units measuring 5 feet by 5 feet were dug along the southern edge of the West Portico steps, revealing that no masonry steps were ever constructed during Jefferson's lifetime.
-The excavation work and historical documents found that a massive brick substructure capable of supporting masonry steps was constructed during a phase of building in the early 1820s.
+In the spring of 1999, two excavation units measuring 5 feet by 5 feet were dug along the southern edge of the West Portico steps, revealing that no masonry steps were ever constructed during Jefferson's lifetime.
+The excavation work and historical documents indicated that a massive brick substructure, capable of supporting masonry steps, was constructed during a phase of building in the early 1820s.
 But if there were any steps there in Jefferson's day, they were likely temporary fixtures made of wood.

 Earthen ramps, definitely less costly than any stonework, may have been an acceptable form of entrance to even grand country estates during that period.
 For example, it is well documented that Barboursville, designed by Jefferson in 1814 for James Barbour, Virginia's governor from 1812 to 1814, had earthen ramps at both front and back entrances.
 The ramps, in fact, are still apparent today at the ruins of the building, which burned in 1884.

-The variations in the appearance of the West Portico in the pre-1835 depictions may have occurred because those artists felt a need to render Monticello in a way that would be considered appropriate by Jefferson or members of his family.
+The variations in the appearance of the West Portico in the pre-1835 depictions may have occurred because the artists felt a need to render Monticello in a way that would be considered appropriate by Jefferson or members of his family.
 The artists therefore created idealized versions of the house's architecture, substituting finished steps for wooden steps or the earthen ramp.
 Similarly, none of the three earliest depictions shows the unfinished West Portico columns, although documentary sources indicate that these were not masonry, but rather trunks of tulip poplar trees until the summer of 1822.
 It is likely that the consistency of the later depictions represents the distancing of Monticello from the reputation of its creator.
 Once Jefferson had died and his family had sold and left the plantation, social pressure to depict Monticello in a positive way had dissipated.
-These later images--like the indisputable photographs that date as early as 1860--presented Monticello as it had been left, in an unfinished state.
+These later images – like the indisputable photographs that date as early as 1860 – presented Monticello as it had been left, in an unfinished state.